fogfish/gouldian/doc/user-guide.md

 **Bodies**

 The library defines `Endpoint` to decode and extract body of HTTP request.
 It supports `µ.Text` and `µ.JSON`.
-The JSON endpoint would not match is `json.Unmarshal` returns error.
+The JSON endpoint does not match if `json.Unmarshal` returns error.

 ```go
 type User struct {